This page reports on carbon taxes that have been enacted or proposed around the world.

 “I think the NDP lost the point in terms of its green credibility,” said David Black, a communications theory professor at Royal Roads University in Victoria.

-The Economist published a useful mid-2011 update on BC’s carbon tax in its July 21 edition.
+The Economist published a useful July 2011 update on BC’s carbon tax.
 Excerpts follow:

 Despite the levy, its economy is doing well.
 What is more, the tax is popular: it is backed by 54%, says a survey in the province by Environics, a pollster.